Rethinking Church Part 5: Church Business

 It determines what and whom we value and drives most of what we do and how we do it.
 Like a computer's operating system, it runs in the background but has already made many decisions for us before we're even aware of it.

-If our business model is dependent on drawing crowds and keeping people loyal to our brand, then we must ask ourselves, what are we truly discipling people into?
-If our business model is based on competition with others, how are we supposed to be united as the Body of Christ?
-If we need pastors, staff, and buildings in order to even have "church," then what are we communicating about what it means to BE the Church?
+If our business model is dependent on drawing crowds and keeping people loyal to our brand, then we must ask ourselves: what are we truly discipling people into?
+If our business model is based on competition with others: how are we supposed to be united as the Body of Christ?
+If we need pastors, staff, and buildings in order to even have "church": then what are we communicating about what it means to BE the Church?

 Business as usual?

 You might be reading and thinking, “But MY church is great!”
-That may be true but we must still acknowledge the system as a whole is not working.
-Our awkward and unhealthy relationship with money is at the root of all kinds of compromises, conflicts of interest, and misordered priorities in the Church.
+That may be true but we must still acknowledge that the system as a whole is not working.
+Our awkward and unhealthy relationship with money is at the root of all kinds of compromises, conflicts of interest, and disordered priorities in the Church.
 Many pastors cannot even speak freely about important social issues out of fear that they will lose people, donors, or their job!

-The hard truth is – despite all the books, experts, and resources we have had at our disposal, discipleship in America is in crisis.
+The hard truth is — despite all the books, expertise, and resources we have at our disposal, discipleship in America is in crisis.
 The witness of Christianity (especially American Evangelicalism) in the world is largely ruined.
 Meanwhile, people are still lonely and hurting, societies are still divided and unjust, and the earth is dying.
 In my view, we simply cannot afford to just keep doing business as usual.
 So, what can we do?

 Existing churches and institutions will have many difficult questions to wrestle with in the coming years, and I hope to help churches navigate them as best as I can.
-But for New Wine Collective, our answer is to step out into the wilderness and the margins to begin reimagining things from the ground up.
+But for New Wine Collective, our conviction is to step out into the wilderness and margins to begin reimagining things from the ground up.

-Change the business model–change the Church
+Change the business model, change the Church

 I believe we need to create a new alternative economy for the Church that better reflects God’s upside-down Kingdom of love, abundance, and justice, rather than fear, scarcity, and competition.
 We need to build a system that is more ethical, equitable, and sustainable for ALL, not just a few.
 If we change the business model, we change the Church.
 And if we change the Church, we change the world.